tensorflow/dtensor-gcp-examples/README.md

 In each `deploy/*` directory:

 - bootstrap.sh: Starts the cluster / node.
+Adding 'cpu'
+  (running bootstrap.sh cpu) will start a CPU only cluster without GPUs.

 - launch: The application launcher for this cluster.
 It configures the DTensor environment variables before launching the command provided in